 Analyze your pipeline with the 3VC framework.

-Analyzing snapshots of your pipeline every so often is a solid way to keep your finger on the pulse of your customers’ experience, allowing you to determine which projects will be most impactful to them.
+Analyzing snapshots of your pipeline every so often is a good way to keep your finger on the pulse of your customers’ experience, allowing you to determine which projects will be most impactful to them.

 You can also use those snapshots to look for trends that indicate something is broken and creating funnel leakage.

 Compare your revenue metrics (Volume, Velocity, Value, Conversion) from different months/quarters/years using your CRM data and you’ll be able to narrow down spots where the friction might be occuring.

 There are a few different ways to find customer-based gaps that exist in your organization.
 Retroactive gap-identification is what we mentioned in the previous section, where you use the 3VC framework to search your pipeline for trends that highlight gaps.

 Proactive gap-identification is done before trends show up in your pipeline, by putting yourself in your customer’s shoes and durability testing your processes.
 There are many types of durability tests, including GTM ride-alongs, competitive analysis, customer experience mapping, and conversation intelligence.

 Durability tests can also be used to validate intuition-based gaps and explore problem spaces to better inform your solutions.